sakiburrahman/manatal-test-automation/README.md

 # manatal-test-automation
 Test Automation Script for registration process

+# To See the test cases
+Navigate to cypress\test-cases\signup-test-case.xlsx

 # To Install cypress
 1. Download Node Js and install
 2. Run cmd and install cypress using the following command